braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/talonone.md

 You can also access the entire response from Talon.One by accessing `{% raw %} {{result}} {% endraw %}` directly, which will look similar to `{"id"=>1548040, "value"=>"44D4-U4PL", "__http_status_code__"=>200}`.
 {% endalert %}

-# Troubleshooting
+## Troubleshooting

-ensure your connected content syntax is correct (as in, using the right liquid tags for either a canvas or campaign, as well as referencing the right value in the `json` response).
+Ensure your Connected Content syntax is correct (as in, using the right Liquid tags for either a Canvas or campaign, as well as referencing the right value in the `json` response).

 Be aware of the 500 messages/minute rate limit that you would want to implement into the Braze campaign or Canvas.
 If the rate limit is not respected, it cannot be guaranteed that every code will be generated, nor that the response will be there in time.